tzuyi0817/code-immediate/README.md

 # code immediate

-A code online editing preview tool, similar to `codepen`.
+This is a code online editing preview tool, similar to `codepen`.

 ## Features